dafky2000/simplectemplate/CONTRIBUTING.md

 simplectemplate utilizes [speck](https://github.com/compiler-dept/speck) for unit tests.
 It is simple and straight forward, please look at `spec/example.c` for some example implementations.
 All test file and function names should follow the same naming convention `file_name_function_name.c`.

-You will also require valgrind for the unit tests as that is part of the testing process.

 ```shell
 git clone https://github.com/dafky2000/simplectemplate.git
 git submodule init
 git submodule update
 make test
 ```

+You may also run `make full-test` which will also run `valgrind` and verify memory safety.

 ### **Coding Style**